anvilproject/anvil-portal/content/learn/data-analysts/reproducible-research-with-anvilpublish.md

 - RStudio provides a rich environment for working in R, but Jupyter notebooks are also relevant, e.g., providing a focused analysis for less-experienced collaborators to walk through.
 - We'd like to be able to provide users with documentation that is accessible in either environment.
-- The documentation should be consistent across environments
+- The documentation should be consistent across environments.

 #### Provenance is important